-Sanitary Sewer - Operating revenues increased by approximately \$657 thousand and operating expenses increased by approximately \$1.8 million from the prior year.
-For fiscal year 2023, the fee was increased by approximately 4% which generated an increase in total fees charged to customers by \$474 thousand.
-The increase in the operating expenses is attributable to increase in pension expense and other post-employment benefit of \$750 thousand and increase in waste disposal fee of \$663 thousand.
-During the current year, the Sanitary Sewer Fund spent approximately \$500 thousand on improvements to sewer system infrastructure which was funded by a capital grant from the Florida Department of Environmental Protection.
+Sanitary Sewer - Operating revenues increased by approximately \$1.84 million and operating expenses increased by approximately \$2.13 million from the prior year.
+For the fiscal year 2024, the revenue increased mainly from fees charged to residential and commercial customers by \$1.48 million and outside connection fee of \$253 thousand.
+The increase in operating expenses is attributable to increase in waste disposal fee of \$1.44 million.
+During the current year, the Sanitary Sewer Fund spent approximately \$1.9 million on improvements to sewer system infrastructure which was funded by a capital grant from the Florida Department of Environmental Protection.

-Parking System - Operating revenues in the current year were consistent with the prior year's level which indicates that the parking revenue was continuing its track to post-pandemic recovery of revenue.
-The operating expense showed an increase of \$1.59 million mainly related to the increase in pension expense of \$1.33 million.
-During the year, the Parking Fund transferred to the General Fund approximately \$11.75 million to subsidize the cost of General Fund operations, as well as a reimbursement for use of the City's administrative departments.
-The Parking Fund also received \$2.71 million from the Capital Project Impact Fee Fund to fund the construction of the new parking garage.
+Parking System - Operating revenues increased by approximately \$3.38 million and operating expenses decreased by approximately \$1.0 million from the prior year.
+For the fiscal year 2024, the operating revenue increased mainly due to increase in hourly and monthly user rates for city-owned parking lots and garages and on-street meters.
+The operating expense showed an decrease of \$1.0 million mainly related to the decrease in pension expense of \$1.54 million.
+During the year, the Parking Fund transferred to the General Fund approximately \$7.42 million to subsidize the cost of General Fund operations, as well as a reimbursement for use of the City's administrative departments.
+The Parking Fund also received \$444 thousand from the Capital Project Impact Fee Fund to fund the construction of the new parking garage.

-Stormwater Utility Fund - Operating revenues increased by approximately \$370 thousand from the prior year.
-In fiscal year 2023, the City increased the system user rates by approximately 7.7% as a funding strategy to provide and accumulate funds for sea level rise mitigation and capital infrastructure improvements.
+Stormwater Utility Fund - Operating revenues increased by approximately \$609 thousand and operating expense increased by 390 thousand from the prior year.
+In fiscal year 2024, the City increased the system user rates by approximately 7.1% as a funding strategy to provide and accumulate funds for sea level rise mitigation and capital infrastructure improvements.
 With this City Commission approved funding strategy in place, the goal is to accumulate \$100 million by fiscal year 2040.
-For fiscal year 2023, \$3.98 million of operating revenue related to this rate increase was recognized as addition to restricted net position and presented as Net Position - Restricted for Capital Improvements in Statement of Net Position.
-During the current year, the Stormwater Utility Fund spent approximately \$154 thousand on improvements to canals and waterway systems infrastructure which was funded by a capital grant from the Florida Department of Environmental Protection.
+For fiscal year 2024, \$4.15 million of operating revenue related to this rate increase was recognized as addition to restricted net position and presented as Net Position - Restricted for Capital Improvements in Statement of Net Position.
+During the current year, the Stormwater Utility Fund spent approximately \$418 thousand on improvements to canals and waterway systems infrastructure which was funded by a capital grant from the Florida Department of Environmental Protection.